LeaderPortfolio

 The Full Dossier

 Gary K. Michelson was born in Philadelphia, Pennsylvania, on January 14, 1949.
-He was raised by his mother and grandmother, whose struggles with syringomyelia sparked his interest in spinal ailments.
-He graduated from Central High School of Philadelphia in 1966 and later attended Temple University and Hahnemann Medical College of Drexel University.
-He completed his medical residency in orthopedic surgery at Hahnemann Medical Hospital in 1979 and a fellowship in spinal surgery at St. Luke's Medical Center.
+He was raised with three brothers by his mother and grandmother, whose struggles with syringomyelia inspired his interest in spinal ailments.
+His modest upbringing instilled in him the value of hard work.
+He graduated from Central High School of Philadelphia in 1966.

 Rise to Success